kevinsames/spark-fuse/docs/scd_upsert_demo.md

 ## SCD Type 2

 SCD2 tracks history by closing current rows (setting expiry timestamp, `is_current=false`) and inserting new versions.
+When a batch contains multiple records for the same business key, the helper processes them in chronological order so every change within the batch is preserved.

 ```python
 target_path = "/tmp/scd2_demo"